ando-shah/swarm/README.md

 ## Introduction

-This is a tutorial on how to setup a swarm simulation using [spatialOS](https://spatialos.improbable.io/), which is created by Improbable.
+This is a tutorial on how to setup a swarm simulation using *[SpatialOS](https://spatialos.improbable.io/)*, which is created by Improbable.
+SpatialOS is a really powerful tool, that can be used for a wide variety of amazing things.

 Disclaimer: I am not a spatialOS expert, but a simulation enthusiast, and the intent of the tutorial is to understand how to build large scale simulations with SpatialOS, with the bulk of the computation (physics) running on the cloud.
 The additional advantage is that you can have multiple users log into it, to view or interact with the simulation